jay15summer/lattice-graph-shortest-path/README.md

                           V
         1     4     6     1];

-This kind of problems can be solved by this function. <pre />
+This kind of problems can be solved by this function. </pre>
 ## Installation
 Download and add 'gridmatrixshortestpath.m' and 'main.m' to your path (folder).
 ## Usage